n8n-io/n8n-docs/docs/integrations/builtin/credentials/chargebee.md

 # Chargebee credentials

-You can use these credentials to authenticate the following nodes with Chargebee.
+You can use these credentials to authenticate the following nodes:

 - [Chargebee](/integrations/builtin/app-nodes/n8n-nodes-base.chargebee/)
 - [Chargebee Trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.chargebeetrigger/)